TaylorMouse/MaxScripts/GriffonStudios_Warcraft_3_Reforged_ArtTools/Warcraft3Reforged_Documentation.md

 ![main menu](/images/exporter_001.png)

-In the exported mdx file, the maps are mapped to the path "war3mapImported\\" this means that all textures used in the model must be added in the Asset Manager but do not require changes to the path.
+In the exported mdx file, the maps are mapped to the default path "war3mapImported\\" this means that all textures used in the model must be added in the Asset Manager but do not require changes to the path.

 The textures used in Warcraft 3 Reforged are PBR textures or Physical Based Rendered textures.